sotoJ24/Portfolio-jsoto/README.md

 # Portfolio-jsoto

-This repository contains the personal portfolio of sotoJ24, showcasing projects and skills.
+This repository contains the personal portfolio of sotoJ24, showcasing projects and skills, experience.

 ## Table of Contents